Ladies, we have an epidemic on our hands… and the epidemic is that we’re not taking good enough care of our foofs.

 Apparently, according to recent surveys, a stupid amount of young women aren’t booking their smear test appointments when they get the letter through at 24 and 1/2.
 People’s reason?
 They’re embarrassed by the idea of a nurse seeing their goodies or are afraid it will hurt.

-Ladies, neither of those reasons are worth you not getting checked!
+Ladies, neither of those reasons are worth you not getting your smear test!

 As February 4th is World Cancer Day, I figured now might be the time to hit you with a few statistics in regards to cervical cancer…